Alfredredbird/tookie-osint/README.md

 # 📙 Articles
 There has been several aritcles written about our tool.
-Feal free to check them out :D
+Feal free to check them out :D  Theses articales belong to their resectfull owners.
 <table>
     <tr>
         <th>Habr</th>